GSA/plainlanguage.gov/_guidelines/organize/index.md

 ---
-title: Organize
+title: Organize the information
 sidenav: guidelines
 permalink: /guidelines/organize/
 ---

 Organization is key.
-Start by stating the document's purpose and its bottom line.
-Eliminate filler and unnecessary content.
+Start by stating your purpose and the bottom line.
+Lay things out in a logical order.
 Put the most important information at the beginning and include background information (when necessary) toward the end.